Toilet training tips

 - Use a social story involving the child

-- Include your child’s interests/ what they are motivated by.
+- Include your child’s interests or what they are motivated by.

 Get yourself set up well

-- Your child’s clothes: an elasticated waist/ loose fitting trousers which are easy to pull up/down
+- Your child’s clothes: an elasticated waist or loose-fitting trousers which are easy to pull up and down

-- Location: The potty is ideally kept in the bathroom, as children learn by association (bathroom = wee/poo).
-Place items needed within reach.
+- Location: The potty is ideally kept in the bathroom, as children learn by association (bathroom = wee or poo).
+Place items needed within reach (for example, toilet roll; see also our calm environment section below).

 - Keep the visuals near the child.
 See these examples below from the NHS Greater Glasgow and Clyde website.